About the Project

 - Collect evidence about what approaches programmes use to foster internationalisation beyond the traditional axis of linear mobility.

 - Compare Warwick’s critical, challenge- and values-based approach to internationalisation pedagogy and practice to that of other regional institutions

-- To highlight challenges to internationalization, especially in disciplines that may traditionally not see internationalization as central to their area of study but recognize the need to incorporate it in order to enhance diversity and equality objectives; improve students’ access to a globalized job market; and cater to student bodies that bring together home and overseas students.
+- To highlight challenges to internationalisation, especially in disciplines that may traditionally not see internationalisation as central to their area of study but recognise the need to incorporate it in order to enhance diversity and equality objectives; improve students’ access to a globalized job market; and cater to student bodies that bring together home and overseas students.